russellmatt66/russellmatt66.github.io/_compsci/2023-10-29-kthGrammar.md

 $\hspace{1cm}$ One way to describe the solution to this problem is as the output of the function, $B_{n}(k)$, which evaluates to the $k$th digit in the $n$th row. *Wait*, you might be saying. *Recurrence relation?
 Binary tree?
 Why don't you just forget all that complicated-sounding math, and brute force it?* Like all brute force algorithms, ones that solve a problem by computing all the possible cases and then searching for the answer among them, we are limited by what we have the computational resource for.

 ### Brute Force - Memory Requirements
-$\hspace{1cm}$ How much computational resource is required to store the binary number represented by the $n$th row in the table we are constructing?
+$\hspace{1cm}$ The brute-force solution is to create the nth binary number directly, store it in memory, and then return the $k$th value.
+How much computational resource is required to store the binary number represented by the $n$th row in the table we are constructing?
 Well, the base case of $n=1$ involves only a single binary digit, which for convenience's sake we can consider to be stored in an `int` data type (32 bits), because that is the simplest way to implement a brute force approach at a first pass.

 $32$ bits is equivalent to $4$ bytes, and increasing $n$ by $1$ doubles the number of digits we need to store, so we can represent the amount of information (in bytes) that we need with the following function,